zydou/arti/doc/dev/notes/CONFIG-NOTES.md

 ### Discussion

-To make our config loading code reuseable, in everything from a slightly extended version of `arti`, to some entirely different embedding of our Tor, code, we need to separate out:
+To make our config loading code reusable, in everything from a slightly extended version of `arti`, to some entirely different embedding of our Tor, code, we need to separate out:

  * Code that knows about configuration sources (how to read a file, default locations of files, how to access the command line)